 Configure hostapd in /etc/hostapd/hostapd.conf with SSID name and password.

-Set hostname using "sudo raspi-config".
+Set hostname and password using "sudo raspi-config".

 The name is broadcast as "RPi-JMRI.local".
 This can be useful to identify the RPi on a wired network, handy for troubleshooting wifi problems.